Swap Space Management

 Create

-If a swap file doesn’t exist, create a file which will be used for swap, in this example a 1GB file will be created.
+If a swap file does not exist, create a file which will be used for swap.
+In this example, a 1GB file will be created name swapfile.

 sudo fallocate -l 1G /swapfile